JordanRichter-dev/Django-Framework-Live-Project/README.md

 ## Introduction

-During my time as an Engineering Intern at Prosper IT Consulting, I was assigned to a two-week sprint working on software to be used as a data scraping travel app.
+During my time as an Engineering Intern at Prosper IT Consulting, I was assigned to a two-week sprint working on software to be used as a data scraping travel web app.

 My contributions to this Django sprint included tweaks and improvements of the front end styling and functionality.